Calendar anniversaries and total-day milestones are not the same

 exact duration = calendar difference decomposed into complete years, months, and daystotal days = reference date − start datenext anniversary = start month/day in current year, or next year if already passedExample: if a relationship started on 2020-06-14 and the reference date is 2026-03-18, the calculator reports the exact calendar span, total days and weeks together, and how many days remain until the next June 14 anniversary.

-The calculator breaks the span into complete calendar years, months, and days, then also shows total days and weeks for a simpler running total.
+Enter your relationship start date and a reference date.
+The calculator breaks the span into complete years, months, and days, then also shows total days and weeks together.

-Yes.
-Dates are processed in your browser only.
+No. Dates are processed locally in your browser and are not uploaded to Starlight Tools.

 A 1,000-day milestone usually falls on a different date from a yearly anniversary.